emilk/cargo-caps/README.md

 A Rust tool for auditing and analyzing the capabilities of Rust crates based on the symbols they link to.

+Say a the popular (and fictitious) crate `super_nice_xml_parser` gets compromised by some evil actor and now mines bitcoins and sends them to some server.
+Anyone depending on that crate (directly or indirectly) would be vulnerable.
+But running `cargo-caps check` you get an error (on CI or locally), and in the output you see that the `super_nice_xml_parser` crate suddenly has new capabilities of `thread` and `net`.

 ## Warning
 Only tested on macOS.
 Some of the code was AI generated and has not yet been vetted by human eyes.